uyennguyen30696/hw2-responsive-porfolio/README.md

 Three html files
 <ul>
     <li>The index.html file includes a profile picture and a brief bio.</li>
-    <li>The porfolio.html file includes my projects.
-When the project pictures are clicked, my Github repo of the corresponding project will be shown in a different browswer.</li>
+    <li>The porfolio.html file includes my projects (front end and full stack).
+The deployed links and source code are available with each project display.</li>
     <li>The contact.html file includes links to my Github, LinkedIn, and a contact form.</li>
 </ul>